Functions of bounded variation and Lipschitz algebras in metric measure spaces: Metric BV and H11 spaces

 Observe that \(|{\bf D}f|_*(\X)=\|{\bf D}f\|_*\).
 Furthermore, by arguing as in \cite[Lemma 5.2]{Amb:DiMa:14} one can show that the set-function introduced in Definition \ref{def:BV_H_meas} induces via Carath\'{e}odory's construction a finite Borel measure, still denoted by \(|{\bf D}f|_*\).
 Videlicet, the Borel measure \(|{\bf D}f|_*\) is characterised by

-This is shown in Appendix \ref{app:measure}, reporting a detailed version of the arguments in the proofs of \cite[Lemmata 5.2 and 5.4]{Amb:DiMa:14} showing that they do not make use of the completeness nor separability of the ambient metric space.
+This is shown in Appendix \ref{app:measure}, explaining why the arguments in the proofs of \cite[Lemmata 5.2 and 5.4]{Amb:DiMa:14} do not make use of the completeness nor separability of the ambient metric space.
 Moreover, even though in \cite[Eq.\ (5.1)]{Amb:DiMa:14} the approximating sequence in the definition of \(|{\bf D}f|_*(U)\) is not required to consist of bounded functions, it still coincides with our definition thanks to a standard truncation argument. \begin{remark} {\rm Assume \(f\in{\rm BV}_{\rm H}(\X)\) and \((f_n)_n\subseteq\LIP_\star(\X)\) are chosen so that \(f_n\to f\) in \(L^1(\mm)\) and \(\int\lip_a(f_n)\,\d\mm\to\|{\bf D}f\|_*\).
 Then it holds that

 Indeed, for any \(U\subseteq\X\) open we have \(|{\bf D}f|_*(U)\leq\liminf_n\int_U\lip_a(f_n)\,\d\mm=\liminf_n(\lip_a(f_n)\mm)(U)\).
 Taking into account also that \((\lip_a(f_n)\mm)(\X)\to|{\bf D}f|_*(\X)\), we conclude that \(\lip_a(f_n)\mm\rightharpoonup|{\bf D}f|_*\) weakly, thanks to the Portmanteau theorem. \fr}\end{remark} \begin{remark} {\rm It follows from Remark \ref{rmk:Portmanteau} that